 Making wooden toys requires using woodworking plans.
 Wooden toy plans, projects and instructions are available online, sometimes for free, or can be purchased in book form.
 For larger toys you may want to order real-size paper plans, suggests RetroToys.com.
 Whichever method you choose, make sure to read and follow the instructions carefully.
 Since so many plans are available, it is best to start with a simple one and get more advanced as you improve your skills.

-Paints to use on wooden toys include acrylics or watercolors with the “AP Non-toxic seal,” milk paint (except in case of dairy allergy).
+Paints to use on wooden toys include acrylics or watercolors with the “AP Non-toxic seal,” milk paint (except in case of dairy allergy) 2.
 Toys may be left unfinished as long as they are well-sanded and smooth, although unfinished toys will get dirty more easily and will have no protection if they get wet.
 Natural oils, such as almond and walnut oil and linseed oil, are a good option for wooden toys.
 Almond and walnut oil may trigger nut allergies.
 Boiled linseed oil dries faster but includes petroleum solvents and metallic drying agents.
-Many natural toy makers use mineral oil, made from petroleum, as a finish, and it is inexpensive and a good choice if you are concerned about allergies, according to Make Baby Stuff.com.

 - handcarved wooden cars image by Joyce Wilkes from Fotolia.com